Laurance Rockefeller: Personal life

 Mary Rockefeller died in 1997, at the age of 86.
 Following his wife Mary's death, Rockefeller returned to New York.
-He died in his sleep of natural cause by pulmonary fibrosis on July 11, 2004 at the age of 94.
-Laurance Rockefeller was survived by daughters Lucy, Marion, Laura, and one son Larry Rockefeller.
+He died in his sleep of natural cause by pulmonary fibrosis on July 11, 2004, at the age of 94.
+Laurance Rockefeller was survived by his four children.
 He was interred next to his wife at the Rockefeller Family Cemetery in Sleepy Hollow.